pscedu/singularity-hisat2/README.md

 Copy the file `modulefile.lua` to `/opt/modulefiles/hisat2` as `2.2.1.lua`.

-## Building the image using the recipe
+## Building the image using the Singularity definition file
 ### To build the image locally
 Run the script `build.sh` to build image locally.